Careys Creek: Land tenure and management

 During its tenure as a State Forest the valley floor was grazed, and accessible by farm vehicle for the first few kilometres.
-Now this area is reverting to native bush through a succession of rank pasture grasses, brooms, willows and manuka.
+Now this area is reverting to native bush through a succession of rank pasture grasses, brooms, willows and mānuka.

 History

 The Seacliff Lunatic Asylum, during Truby King's period of management, built a water supply pipeline from a dam at the head of the valley, near Semple Road.
 Rusting bits of pipe are still visible in places.

 Recreation

 The entrance to the Careys Creek valley system is at a small public picnic area, Evansdale Glen, off State Highway 1 about 200 m north of the township of Evansdale.
 Careys Creek Track follows the old farm track to its end at the foot of Rongomai Ridge and becomes progressively rougher as a narrow foot track to the creek's source, ending at a car park on Semple Road.
 This section probably dates back to the Asylum pipeline construction.
 Rongomai Ridge Track has a steep climb, continuing as a forestry road to Mountain Road.
 Honeycomb Ridge Track branches off further up the valley and heads up steep climbs to emerge at a parking area on Mountain Road.
 At this point, by heading north along Mountain Road, a sign marking the start Rongomai Track can be found.